FC København

 make it.
 Sit in a bar/restaurant overlooking a sight and you pay top premium.

-Living like a local offers far better value and offers you a true insight of a
+Living like a local offers far better value and offers you a true insight into a

 city.